DKISTDC/dkist/docs/tutorial/1_astropy_and_sunpy.md

 One of the other core components of the ecosystem provided by Astropy is the {obj}`astropy.wcs` package which provides tools for mapping pixel to world coordinates and world to pixel.
 When loading a FITS file with complete (and standard compliant) WCS metadata we can create an `astropy.wcs.WCS` object.
-For the this example we will use some sunpy sample data from AIA.
+For the this example we will use a sample VISP header distributed with the `dkist` package.

 ```{code-cell} python
 import sunpy.coordinates